seemenkina/spiffe-example/java-spiffe-federation-jboss/README.md

 The NGINX Proxy workload will get the SPIFFE id `spiffe://test.com/back-end` and will be referred to as the _Backend_.

-NGINX accepts SSL connections and connects to the PostgresSQL DB that don't use SSL.
+NGINX accepts SSL connections and connects to the PostgresSQL database without SSL.

 ## Running the demo